ChunMinChang/dotfiles/README.md

 # How to use
 Run ```$ python setup.sh``` to do the common settings above.

+## Git
+- Create a branch for a pull request on a remote tracked repositories
+  - ex: `$ CreateGitBranchForPullRequest upstream 463`

 ## Optional settings
 We currently provide the following options:
 - mozilla